speaking-clubs-nizhny/speaking-clubs-nizhny.github.io/README.md

 precise in specific point of time (the moment you're reading it).
 If you have suggestions, please [report it](https://github.com/speaking-clubs-nizhny/speaking-clubs-nizhny.github.io/issues/new).

-If you want know more about particular speaking club, you can either follow `{vk.com}` (if present) link or details page (click on the name of the club).

 ### English speaking clubs

 | Name/link for details | Time | Place |